Clinical & QI Initiatives

 Tobacco Treatment Service (TTS):

-The TTS is comprised of Certified Tobacco Treatment Specialists (CTTS) who visit, at their bedside, patients in the inpatient setting that are identified as current smokers.
+The TTS is comprised of Certified Tobacco Treatment Specialists (CTTS) who contact, patients who are documented as using tobacco products or e-cigarettes in the inpatient setting.
 In addition to helping collect data for the ViTAL Center's research team, the CTTS perform clinical smoking cessation counseling services.
 Specifically, the CTTS document a variety of smoking-related health and demographic information.
 They educate patients about the dangers of smoking, the benefits of quitting smoking, and existing resources that are available to help people quit.
 They assist patients with the quitting process by helping manage withdrawal symptoms, cravings, and medication prescription and use.
 At discharge, the CTTS helps arrange for continuing medication and counseling as patients transition out of the hospital.

 eReferral:

 In 2012, the North American Quitline Consortium (NAQC) established a workgroup to help guide efforts to establish electronic referral (eReferral) systems between tobacco quitlines and healthcare providers.
 Referral systems are one of three interventions deemed effective at increasing use of quitlines, increasing both the use of quitline services and the number of patients who successfully quit using tobacco.
-Currently, most provider referrals to quitlines use fax referral, a manual and cumbersome process that does not take advantage of electronic health record (EHR) technology.
-The implementation of eReferral services helps enable easy, effective, bi-directional communication between quitlines and EHRs of healthcare providers.
+The implementation of eReferral services have helped enable easy, effective, bi-directional communication between quitlines and EHRs of healthcare providers.
 Members of the workgroup include interdisciplinary representatives from clinics, hospitals, physician groups, quitline and service providers, state health departments, and universities.
-The ViTAL Center's director, Dr. Hilary Tindle, has been closely involved with the implementation of eReferral systems in Pennsylvania, and is now involved with eReferral projects in Tennessee and Mississippi.
+The ViTAL Center's director, Dr. Hilary Tindle, was closely involved with the implementation of eReferral systems in Pennsylvania, as well as eReferral projects in Tennessee and Mississippi.

 Regulatory Initiatives: